 A Message to our Guarantors…

-Cheryl Dungan, Development Officer
+Cheryl Dungan, development officer

-We will post pictures from the 111th Festival in the coming weeks.
 Please “like us” on Facebook and visit Bach.org to share in the celebration and share the joy of The Bach Choir with your friends and family!

 We’d love to hear from you!
 Have a suggestion, comment or question?
 Contact us at email@example.com or firstname.lastname@example.org.